apache/cordova-docs/docs/en/edge/cordova/camera/camera.getPicture.md

 - Save the data locally (`LocalStorage`, [Lawnchair](http://brianleroux.github.com/lawnchair/), etc)
 - Post the data to a remote server

-Note: The image quality of pictures taken using the camera on newer devices is quite good, and images from the Photo Album will not be downscaled to a lower quality, even if a quality parameter is specified.  _Encoding such images using Base64 has caused memory issues on some of these devices (iPhone 4, BlackBerry Torch 9800)._  Therefore, using FILE_URI as the 'Camera.destinationType' is highly recommended.
+__Note:__ The image quality of pictures taken using the camera on newer devices is quite good, and images from the Photo Album will not be downscaled to a lower quality, even if a quality parameter is specified.  ___Encoding such images using Base64 has caused memory issues on many newer devices.
+Therefore, using FILE_URI as the 'Camera.destinationType' is highly recommended.___

 Supported Platforms
 -------------------